 On behalf of the Organizing Committee for the

-we have the pleasure of inviting structural chemists, chemists working on dynamics, and computational chemists around the globe to visit Dallas, Texas, USA in the first week of March, 2014 and to attend the ASMD@D 2014.
+we have the pleasure of inviting structural chemists, molecular spectroscopists, chemists working on dynamics, and computational chemists from around the globe to visit Dallas, Texas, USA in the second week of March, 2016 and to attend the ASMD@D 2016.

-The twenty-three Symposiums Jim organized have been important gathering points for internationally recognized experts, researchers, and students working in structural chemistry, molecular dynamics, and computational chemistry.
+For the last 50 years the ASMDs (see Previous Programs) have been important gathering points for internationally recognized experts, researchers, and students working in structural chemistry, molecular spectroscopy and molecular dynamics, as well as computational chemistry.
 Thousands of scientists with expertise in diffraction methods, spectroscopy, and calculational methods have taken advantage of previous ASMDs to present and discuss novel methods and techniques, unusual molecular structures, and interesting reaction dynamics.
 In the past ASMDs have been often the incubator of new research projects and in more than one case initialized work that was recognized by the Nobel committee (see History).
-In 2012, the Austin symposium moved to Dallas, became ASMD at Dallas (ASMD@D) and was organized for the first time by the CATCO group at Southern Methodist University (SMU), Dallas, Texas, USA.
-CATCO will also organize the 2014 Symposium.

-ASMD@D 2014 will be organized in the spirit of previous symposia and it will be a special celebration of the 25th anniversary:
+ASMD@D 2016 will be organized in the spirit of previous symposia:

 ASMD@D is an international rather than a national or local meeting.
 Similarly as done in the past, the organizers will and have already invited a number of internationally recognized scientists from the broader area of structural chemistry, spectroscopy, molecular dynamics, and computational chemistry as speakers.

-Apart from the symposium schedule, social events in and outside of Dallas are planned.
+Apart from the symposium schedule, social events in and outside of Dallas will be planned.
 A detailed schedule will be worked out in the months to come.